ah593/mywebclass-agile-docs/documentation/theme_2/theme_2.md

 # Theme: Establish a Strong Web Presence while Complying with GDPR
 ## Overview
-MyWebClass.org is an education website that helps teachers revolutionize their teaching through knowledge of new software engineering technologies.
-The website will be developed with a focus on Lean and Agile methodologies, using a pull process rather than a push.
-It will be built using W3C validation and Lighthouse best practices, and will conform to GDPR regulations.
-The website will include a privacy policy page that will be developed using a simple content template.
+MyWebClass.org is an innovative education website that empowers teachers to revolutionize their teaching by leveraging the latest software engineering technologies.
+The website's development process will be guided by the industry-leading Lean and Agile methodologies, which promote collaboration, continuous improvement, and customer-centricity.
+The website will utilize a pull process to enable seamless feedback and iteration, ensuring that the end product meets the evolving needs of its users.
+Additionally, MyWebClass.org will adhere to strict quality standards, including W3C validation and Lighthouse best practices, and will comply with GDPR regulations.
+As part of its commitment to transparency and user privacy, the website will feature a comprehensive privacy policy page developed using a simple content template.
 ### Initiatives:

 1. Define Privacy Policy Requirements